What are the Average Storage Heating Costs in 2023? | Checkatrade

 Are storage heaters being phased out?

 Storage heaters are highly cost-efficient for the time being, but the Economy 7 tariff is being phased out as the UK moves towards the closure of all coal-based power plants by 2030.
-So, while it’s worth taking advantage of the low night-time rates for the next decade, it may not be the most long-term solution.
+So, while it’s worth taking advantage of the low night-time rates for the next decade, it may not be the best long-term solution.

 Can I install a storage heater by myself?